jaedench/jaedench.github.io/projects/animal-farm.md

   * Animal Farm 1: An array-based database of cats, where each a cat's attributes are collected in a struct.
   * Animal Farm 2: A procedural singly linked-list database of cats, where each cat is an object.
   * Animal Farm 3: A collection class that implements a singly linked database of Animal objects using: an abstract List, a concrete SinglyLinkedList, and generic Node.
 Added an abstract Animal (which also inherits from Node) & Mammal to the Cat object model.

+My role during this project was a student learning how to code in C and C++ for the first time.
+I was responsible for all of the work on this project because each individual student worked on their own code and repository.
+I was responsible for reading a very long document explaining the different tasks and requirements of each Animal Farm.
+Once my code was working properly or produced matching outputs to what was listed in the document, I pushed the files to Git and Github.

+From this project, I learned the importance of knowing a language well since the documentation used many keywords that were associated with certain features of the language.
+I also learned how to manage my time better.
+The new versions of Animal Farm were due once every few weeks and on top of that, we had smaller assignments and other classes to manage.
+I was able to learn how to work more efficiently by finding a quiet working environment and when I worked best.